-As it was agreed with the lenders, in 2010 the company started establishment of sustainable, flexible engagement scheme with Japanese stakeholders through involvement of representatives of External and Corporate Affairs Department and https://cmsdata.iucn.org/downloads/tor_wgwap_2012.pdf
+As it was agreed with the lenders, in 2010 the company started establishment of sustainable, flexible engagement scheme with Japanese stakeholders through involvement of representatives of External and Corporate Affairs Department and Japanese translator.

-Japanese translator.
 Responsibilities of the ECA person include engagement with Japanese-speaking stakeholders such as government and community representatives, media and non-governmental organisations, during implementation of the Sakhalin-2 project.
 Lenders' representatives participate in each meeting and provide their feedback to the Sakhalin Energy representatives.
 Such engagement process is sustained from 2011 onwards.
 Stakeholders in Japan with whom the company has been in contact to date are listed in Appendix 5 below.

-Representatives of Sakhalin Energy's External and Corporate Affairs Department visit Japan at least twice each year to meet with stakeholders who wish to discuss project-related issues.
+Representatives of Sakhalin Energy's External and Corporate Affairs Department visit Japan at least two-three times a year to meet with stakeholders who wish to discuss project-related issues.
 Technical experts are made available to provide presentations at these meetings, and to answer questions.
-In 2015 the technical specialist discussions will continue to be held so that detailed discussion regarding trans-boundary issues, including oil spill response, can take place (e.g. annual Hokkaido Fisheries Forum, international symposium on Okhotsk Sea and Sea Ice).
+In 2016 the technical specialist discussions will continue to be held so that detailed discussion regarding trans-boundary issues, including oil spill response, can take place (e.g. meetings with the representatives of Hokkaido Government, Japan Coast Guard, international symposium on Okhotsk Sea and Sea Ice).